zmoore-usgs/MLR-User-Interface/README.md

 This docker image is designed to be used with Docker Swarm and as such it uses Docker Secrets for passing in configuration.

 ### Building the Image
-The docker image is built using a jar version that has been uploaded to the CIDA artifactory.
+The docker image is built using a war version that has been uploaded to the CIDA artifactory.
 The artifact version needs to be provided as follows:
 ```
 % docker build --build-arg mlr-version=0.1-SNAPSHOT -t mlr_interface .
 ```